 Do you have a website?
 Etsy?
 Maybe you write for a blog?
 Put it on there.
 Put it under voluntary work (otherwise it looks like you have two jobs at once), and you can push whole new set skill.

 But cross stitch doesn’t stop there.
 Firstly, if brought up, I can guarantee they will ask what is it.
 You can find a good description here, but if you don’t take my advice, at least have an answer up your sleeve.

 So now you have a choice.
 And I would personally play this by ear.
 Do you bring it up, or should they?

 The first choice is you being it up.

 They’re likely to ask you to go through your CV.
 This is opportunity number 1.
-Mention it towards the end, and, if its part of volunteering in your CV, you can tack it on the end “And I also volunteer blogging for a cross stitch website”.
+Mention it towards the end, and, if it’s part of volunteering in your CV, you can tack it on the end “And I also volunteer to blog for a cross stitch website”.
 Instant engagement.
 This is where they’ll ask you what it is.

 Let Them Bring It Up

 So maybe you’re a little unsure about bringing it up; that’s OK.
 They’re also likely to bring it up.
 Once again, you need to know what to say once they do, but remember; back up your skills with it, you are still in an interview after all.